ddebeer/git-workshop_vib/concepts_dictionary.md

 - "space" where you stage your commits, where you get your files ready to commit to the local repository.
 - Files/folders are stage using `git add <file/folder name>`
+- Especially important when working with multiple files.
+- helps to organize the commits:
+   - stage multiple files that you commit together (because they or the made changes belong together)
+   - allows you to have meaningful commits
+   - allows you to use meaningful commit messages
+   - allows you to separate changes to files that are unrelated.